 Although you're entering your "golden years," you may worry that being an older adult actually means you'll have more tarnish than shine.

 "You do go through changes in your 70s and beyond.
-But many of the adverse effects of aging that people assume are inevitable are not," she says.
+But many of the adverse effects of aging that people assume are inevitable are not," he says.
 "It's about lifelong maintenance.
 If you adopt healthy habits and stick with them throughout your life, you improve your chances of living longer and being an active senior."

 Though many people believe this, the opposite is true.
 Studies have shown that lack of physical activity raises your risk of obesity, heart disease and diabetes, among other conditions.
 And it can result in more doctor visits and hospitalizations.

 Take control: Regular, moderate physical activity keeps your heart and lungs strong and helps you manage stress.
 And weight-bearing exercises — especially walking — improve both bone health and balance.
-"Having strong bones and good balance can mean fewer falls," Baeza says.
+"Having strong bones and good balance can mean fewer falls," Lambert says.
 "That's vital, because falls can be devastating for seniors."

 Note: If you're embarking on an exercise program for the first time, talk with your doctor to determine the best regimen based on your general health and health conditions.